Hospital operator HCA Holdings' preliminary results beat estimates

-(Reuters) - HCA Holdings Inc (HCA.N), the largest U.S. hospital operator, reported preliminary quarterly profit and revenue that beat market expectations and raised its full-year forecast, citing a rise in admissions.
+April 15 (Reuters) - HCA Holdings Inc, the largest U.S. hospital operator, reported preliminary quarterly profit and revenue that beat market expectations and raised its full-year forecast, citing a rise in admissions.

 The company’s shares rose as much as 3.7 percent to a record high of $80.20 on Wednesday.